exarobibliologist/nanosecond/README.md

 ###### Version names are used to allow rolling release upgrades and updates.
 ###### APT Preferences will be heavily modified to control the extra sources so things stay stable while giving you extra access to packages far beyond stable.

-####If you are uncomfortable with learning new things, and want to stick with the standard methods of using/customizing Linux, this repo IS NOT for you.
+#### If you are uncomfortable with learning new things, and want to stick with the standard methods of using/customizing Linux, this repo IS NOT for you.
-Walk away now!</b>
+#### Walk away now!

 # but.........
 ### if you are still here......